What’s the difference between Cinematic and

 - Documentary -

-A lot of wedding videos have traditionally fallen under the “documentary” category.
+Traditionally many wedding videos have fallen under the “documentary” category.

-By definition, documentary means… “intended to document aspect of reality, primarily for the
+By definition, documentary means… “intended to document aspect of reality, with the intention

-purposes of maintaining a historical record”… Documentary videographers capture the
+of maintaining a historical record”… Documentary videographers capture the wedding day on

 Price is generally lower…